 “In a nutshell,” he said, “All you’re doing is compressing your stomach and putting the fat elsewhere, not getting rid of it.
 I suggest you exercise, eat well and eliminate refined and processed foods from your diet.
 Then you’ll have the abs and waist of your dreams.”

-Enter Warrior Fitness Bootcamp, 60 intense minutes of every exercise I hate – burpees, box jumps, push ups, squat jumps.
+Most celebs use their trainer while they're working out to reap the benefits.
+Enter Warrior Fitness Bootcamp, 60 intense minutes of every exercise I hate — burpees, box jumps, push ups, squat jumps.
 And that was all before the obstacle course.
-Oh and two burly former marines are shouting at you to work harder throughout.
+Oh, and two burly former marines are shouting at you to work harder throughout.

 It's an amazing — but killer — workout, but with the corset?
 It.
 Was.
 Awful.
 I'm not ashamed to admit I had to take it off halfway through. #CorsetFail